stefanbemelmans/catfork/README.md

+# Catfork!

+This is my capstone project for the Austin Coding Academy.
+It is a recipe Search App that is powered by the [Spoonacular](https://spoonacular.com/) API.

+The user enters one or more comma separated ingredients and is returned a list of recipes containing those ingredients.

+There is also a dynamic picture of a cat provided by [CatApi](https://thecatapi.com/) that can be changed on a button press.

+This project is in the middle of a refactorx2, once to bring it up to speed with the current versions of everthing, that is [Catfork2](https://github.com/stefanbemelmans/Catfork2) and another version [ts-Catfork2](https://github.com/stefanbemelmans/ts-catfork2) which is refactored in TypeScript.
+Everything is a work in progress.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>